ministryofjustice/moj-frontend/CONTRIBUTING.md

 Below are instructions on how the git workflow goes now

-* Ensure you have run `npm install`
+- Ensure you have run `npm install`
-* When you are ready to commit, run `git add .` as usual
+- When you are ready to commit, run `git add .` as usual
-* Now from the command line run `git commit`
+- Now from the command line run `git commit`
-* You will have a range of prompts asking you what type of commit it is to descriptions on what the changes are
+- You will have a range of prompts asking you what type of commit it is to descriptions on what the changes are
-* Once you have filled these out a linter will check everything is okay and allow the commit to happen
+- Once you have filled these out a linter will check everything is okay and allow the commit to happen

 From here you can push as you always have done.

-When you come to do a Pull request, be sure to use a [pull request template](https://github.com/ministryofjustice/moj-frontend/blob/master/.github/PULL_REQUEST_TEMPLATE)
+When you come to do a Pull request, be sure to use a [pull request template](https://github.com/ministryofjustice/moj-frontend/blob/main/.github/PULL_REQUEST_TEMPLATE)

 ### Release

-Due to the descriptive commits, we are now able to release automatically via CircleCI when a branch is merged into `master`.
+Due to the descriptive commits, we are now able to release automatically via CircleCI when a branch is merged into `main`.
 This takes roughly 5 minutes and then will appear on `npm` for people to consume.